just-the-docs/just-the-docs/index.md

 No, and there are no concrete plans for CityJSON to become one.

 CityJSON was started, and is maintained, by the [3D geoinformation group at TU Delft](https://3d.bk.tudelft.nl).
+Others have since joined the development.

 ## Contributing to the project

-We invite anyone to contribute to the development and improvement of CityJSON, all [discussions, issues, and developments](https://github.com/tudelft3d/cityjson/issues) are open to everyone on the [GitHub repository of CityJSON](https://github.com/tudelft3d/cityjson).
+We invite anyone to contribute to the development and improvement of CityJSON, all discussions, issues, and developments are open to everyone on the [GitHub repository of CityJSON](https://github.com/tudelft3d/cityjson).

 ## If you use CityJSON in an academic context, please cite this preprint